 Comet goldfish are another common single-tailed goldfish type.
-The difference between comets and common goldfish is in the tail.
+The only difference between comets and common goldfish is in the tail.
 Commons have a short tail (also referred to as caudal fin), whereas comet goldfish feature a longer and flowier caudal.
 Quite a decorative sight when viewed from above in a pond!

 Shubunkin are a type of goldfish bred almost exclusively for their coloration.
 The “standard” version of this variety (known as the American Shubunkin) is almost identical to comet goldfish save for its calico pattern.

-Looking for a Shubunkin that looks more similar to the classic common goldfish?
+Looking for a Shubunkin goldfish that looks more similar to the classic common goldfish?
 You might like the short-finned London Shubunkin.
 For something a little more dramatic you can consider getting Bristol Shubunkin, which have long heart-shaped tails.

 The Wakin goldfish is a bit of an odd duck.
 It almost seems half fancy and half non-fancy, with a double tail but an elongated body.
-It is suspected to be the ancestor of the fancy goldfish types we know today, but most sources categorize it as a common due to its body shape.
+It is suspected to be the ancestor of the fancier goldfish types we know today, but most sources categorize it as a common due to its body shape.

 Long-bodied goldfish like commons and Wakins grow larger than stockier fancies.
 Additionally, they are much more active swimmers.
-For this reason the Wakin is seen as a pond fish; in fact, in its country of origin you’ll likely see more Wakins in ponds than the commons we keep here.
+For this reason, the Wakin is seen as a pond fish.
+In fact, in its country of origin, you’ll likely see more Wakins in ponds than the commons we keep here.

-“Fancy goldfish” is a collective name for goldfish types that have been selectively bred to exhibit all sorts of physical traits that single-tails don’t.
+“Fancy Goldfish” is a collective name for goldfish types that have been selectively bred to exhibit all sorts of physical traits that single-tails don’t.
 As a rule of thumb, all fancy goldfish have double tails.
 Additionally, they feature a different body shape than commons.

 If you’re looking to get into fancy goldfish keeping, fantails might be a good choice.
-Unlike many of the more “extreme” fancy varieties that require extra care due to their body modifications, the fantail is quite hardy.
+Unlike many of the more “extreme” fancy varieties that require extra care due to their body modifications, the fantail goldfish is quite hardy.
 Although it’s a little too slow to be kept with single-tails, it’s still quite agile and might actually outcompete slower fancies for food.

 Ryukin goldfish are considered the Eastern version of the fantail.
 The difference is in the body shape: Ryukins are very tall goldfish with a significant shoulder hump right behind the head.
 In fact, this variety is often taller than it’s long!

 Ryukin, like fantails, are known for being among the larger fancy goldfish types out there.
-If you’re interested in keeping them consider a larger aquarium than you might for other fancies.
+If you’re interested in keeping them, consider a larger aquarium than you might for other fancies.
 Or go for a pond; Ryukin are quite hardy and deal with lower temperatures relatively well.

-If you’d like to keep Ryukin, keep in mind that they look very similar to fantails when young.
+If you’d like to keep Ryukin goldfish, keep in mind that they look very similar to fantails when young.
 As with many other fancy goldfish, their selectively bred traits (in this case the shoulder hump) aren’t very pronounced when the fish is still small.

 When it comes to goldfish, the pearlscale is definitely one of the stranger types out there.
 This variety is oddly reminiscent of a golf ball, as it was selectively bred for an extremely round body and thick scaling.